COS Function (Table of Content)

 Excel COS Function

 We can see in the above pic that the COS is the formula for trigonometry in Mathematics.
-This function is built-in of MS Excel.
+This function is built of MS Excel.
 The function of the COS is that it returns the cosine of a given angle in radians.
 We can calculate the angle by using the RADIANS function or we can multiply it by PI()/180.
-It can be used as a Worksheet function (WS) and VBA function, as well in Microsoft Excel.
-If we are using it inn worksheet function, then we can enter the formula in a cell of worksheet and if we are using through VBA then it should be entered as macro code in Microsoft Visual Basic Editor.
+It can be used as a worksheet function (WS) and VBA function, as well as in Microsoft Excel.
+If we are using it in worksheet function, then we can enter the formula in a cell of a worksheet and if we are using it through VBA then it should be entered as macro code in Microsoft Visual Basic Editor.

 This formula has one argument which is number and it is the mandatory parameter.

 Number: this is the which shows the angle for which the calculation of cosine is going to occur.